lsst/lsst-texmf/docs/lsstdoc.rst

 .. code-block:: latex
    Term,Description,Subsystem Tags,Documentation Tags,Associated Acronyms and Alternative Terms

-One should not particularly the Subsystem Tags which may be used to differentiate acronyms which are overloaded.
+One should note particularly the Subsystem Tags which may be used to differentiate acronyms which are overloaded.

 This file is read and processed in conjunction with your tex files by ``bin/generateAcronyms.py``.
 This script expects to find two txt files in the directory with the tex: